How to Grow Weed Outdoors: Getting Started, Indoors vs. Outdoors, and Picking Your Seeds

 For soil, you can also decide whether you want to drop seeds directly in the ground (if you have naturally great soil or raised beds you want to dedicate to this endeavor) or whether you want to use grow bags that you fill with more specific soil and amendments (which offers more control and portability).

-ANSWER FOR ME: SOIL, IN GROW BAGS
+ANSWER FOR ME: SOIL, IN GROW BAGS, ENRICHED WITH NUTRIENTS

 DO I WANT PHOTOPERIOD VS. FEMINIZED VS. AUTOFLOWER SEEDS?